Cosium/git-code-format-maven-plugin/README.md

 `initialize` is the first phase of the Maven lifecycle.
 Any goal that you perform (e.g. `compile` or `test`) will automatically trigger `initialize` and thus trigger the git pre-commit hook installation.

 ## I'm not noticing anything happening.
 If after setting up the plugin in your pom, you just executed a maven goal, the only expected output is a pre-commit hook installed in your `.git/hooks` directory.
-To trigger the automatic formatting, you have to perform a commit of a modified java file.
+To trigger the automatic formatting, you have to perform a commit of a modified file.
 You can also manually [format](#manual-code-formatting) or [validate](#manual-code-format-validation) any file.

 ## I'd like to skip code formatting in a child project